DoctorMcKay/node-steam-user/README.md

 - `callback` - Optional.
 A function to be called once Steam receives and responds to this request.
     - `err` - An `Error` object on failure, or `null` on success
 	- `response` - The response object
-	    - `playingApp` - This is the AppID of the game that is being played elsewhere
+	    - `playingApp` - This is the AppID of the game that was being played elsewhere

 **v3.21.0 or later is required to use this method**
+**v4.22.0 or later is required to read `playingApp` in the callback**

 If this account is being used to play a game on another logon session, calling this method will kick that other session off of Steam entirely (it will get an `error` event if the other session is using node-steam-user).